pranshupatel/ColourBlock/README.md

     * My contributions to the code include the addition of the _filled attribute to the Node class, the addition of a method in the Grid class to fill in cleared rows by pushing down all upper rows, and the documentation of a block rotation algorithm which was later implemented.
   * README.md contributions
     * My major contribution to the README.md file is the significant expansion of the readme with the addition of lots of information and graphics.
 I added in 5 new sections (Description of Directory Structure, Major Classes, Major Methods, How to Extend Colour Block, Individual Contributions) and revamped 4 existing sections (Project Description, How to Install and Run Colour Block, How to Play Colour Block, High-level Code Documentation).
 I added in some information into these sections as well.
 In particular, I added a ton of information to the Project Description section.

+* Ajitesh Misra:
+   * Code contributions
+      * I created the Node, Grid, and Visuals classes while also adding to them as development continued.
+I also created game.py to allow the user to be able to run and restart the game easily.
+Grid and Node act as the framework for the game, allowing blocks to be moveed and rotated.
+It also allowed development to be clean and easy since the block implemtation does not modify that of Grid or Node.
+For a more detailed review, I implemented all of Visuals methods, most of Node save is_filled, and most of grid save for clear_lines.
+    * README.md contributions
+        * I edited and added new additions to How to Play, Code structure and Major Classes.
+I also added the content of Description of Directory Structure.
+These new additions are further expanding on how to play by making it more descriptive, adding more detail to code structure so that it is easier to understand and expanded on the classes I worked on in the Major Classes section.
+For Description of Directory I explained how the code was laid out and explained the other folders used in the repo.

 * Wilson:
   * Code contributions